vault27/Foundation/bgp.md

 - Does not know about all networks, knows only about neighboors
 - Use of BGP for Routing in Large-Scale Data Centers - RFC 7938: private ASN, single-hop, AS numbering to avoid path hunting, timers hardening, BFD
 - Very slow convergance by design, Hello - 60 sec, Dead - 180 sec
-- Routing protocol of Intenet, Port 179 TCP, EGP
-- ECMP to work AS Path should be absolutely identical
+- ECMP to work: AS Path should be absolutely identical
 - The AD Values: eBGP - 20, iBGP - 200
 - Flow control, route manipulation, PBR - ???
 - What is happend when route is deleted??